feluxe/cmdi/README.md

 -   `Iterator[Tuple[str, str]]`

-This returns an iterator which returns Popen pipes line by line for both `stdout` and `stderr` in realtime.
+This creates an iterator which returns Popen pipes line by line for both `stdout` and `stderr` separately in realtime.

 **Example usage:**